 Final thoughts

-A thorough parent handbook sets clear expectations for families, fosters collaboration, and provides a nurturing environment for children to thrive.
+A thorough preschool parent handbook sets clear expectations for families, fosters collaboration, and provides a nurturing environment for children to thrive.
 A family handbook serves as a valuable resource that keeps parents informed, addresses concerns, and promotes a strong partnership between providers and families.

-With a comprehensive parent handbook in place, childcare centers can lay the foundation for a positive and successful childcare experience, where everyone feels confident, supported, and actively involved in the growth and development of the children in their care.
+With a comprehensive parent handbook in place, childcare programs can lay the foundation for a positive and successful childcare experience, where everyone feels confident, supported, and actively involved in the growth and development of the children in their care.